mk-0/minibert/README.md

 # Minimalistic BERT in Jax

 DIY project to teach myself JAX.
-Currently work in progress, the plan is to get original BERT performance with clean architecture built from scratch and low (personal) budget for training.
+Currently work in progress, the plan is to get the original BERT performance with a clean architecture built from scratch and a low (personal) budget for training.

-- Training on English Wikipedia (might add samples from books3).
+- Training on English Wikipedia and Books3.
 Original BookCorpus is not a good dataset (see below)
 - Finetuning on GLUE tasks (MNLI currently)
 - Tokenizer trained from scratch